jluby127/AstroQ/docs/index.rst

    <br />

-RadVel: |br| The Radial Velocity Fitting Toolkit
+AstroQ: |br| Cool subtitle
 ================================================

-Welcome to the documentation for ``radvel``, a Python package for modeling of radial velocity time series data.
+Welcome to the documentation for ``AstroQ``, a Python package for scheduling astronomical observations.

-Please cite `Fulton, Petigura, Blunt & Sinukoff (2018)  <http://adsabs.harvard.edu/abs/2018PASP..130d4504F>`_ and the following DOI if you make use of RadVel in your research.
+Please cite `Lubin et al. (2025)  <http://adsabs.harvard.edu/abs/2018PASP..130d4504F>`_ and the following DOI if you make use of AstroQ in your research.

-Bug reports and feature requests should be posted to the `GitHub issue tracker <https://github.com/California-Planet-Search/radvel/issues>`_ .
+Bug reports and feature requests should be posted to the `GitHub issue tracker <https://github.com/jluby127/AstroQ/issues>`_ .

 Code contributions are welcome and should be submitted as a pull request.
 Read `the paper <http://adsabs.harvard.edu/abs/2018PASP..130d4504F>`_ for further details regarding contributions.